arifakhan-adbhuta/AAML-Framework/README.md

 - Co-created with M1, demonstrating AI participation in beneficial governance
 - Built upon extensive AI safety research
 - Inspired by the Reputation Circulation System
-- Community contributions from researchers worldwide
+- Community contributions from researchers worldwide in web3 & AI (but nothing related to AI alignment which is Arifa Khan's own breakthrough)

 📚 **Documentation**